sineastra/JS-Fundamentals-2020-september/README.md

 <h3 align="center">About the solutions...</h3>

 - Every solution is 100/100 in judge, otherwise it wont be uploaded.
 - This is <h3>NOT</h3> Code Review code by any means.
 Every task will be written by the most simple and jibberish way I can think of.
 Nothing will be refactored.
-The purpose is the people who study Fundamentals to be able to use a 100/100 code to find their mistakes which will be hard if I write advanced code.
+The purpose is the people who study Fundamentals to be able to use a 100/100 code to find their mistakes which will be hard if I write little more "advanced code".
 This is and the reason why many variables are described properly.
 Hehe.. :-)